How to Scale Your SaaS Business

 10. Use the Multichannel Acquisition Method

-While it’s tempting to stick to one solid customer acquisition strategy, it’s not the most effective approach.
+While sticking to one solid customer acquisition strategy is tempting, it’s not the most effective approach.
 Successfully scaling in SaaS is more likely if you don’t put your eggs in one strategy basket.
 Step in the multichannel acquisition method.

-Using various digital channels in addition to your core business strategies is an effective way to scale.
+Using various digital channels and your core business strategies is an effective way to scale.
 Invest in paid and organic acquisition strategies like paid advertising on Google, Facebook, or PR campaigns.

 11. Use Analytics to Secure Your Sales Funnel